The MRMI-course

 History

-The course was developed 2009 by a group of international experts in the Section for Disaster & Military Surgery within ESTES (European Society for Trauma and Emergency Surgery).
-From 2009 – 2021 more than 7000 participants from 28 countries have been trained and 12 international MRMI-centers have been established.
+From 2009 – 2025 more than 10 000 participants from 30 countries have been trained at 14 international MRMI-centers.
 The accuracy of the educational methodology for major incident response has been scientifically validated in a published study including a large group of trainees from many different countries.

 Ownership

-It is today owned the International MRMID-association, a non-profit organization with the aim to promote education and training of the response to major incidents and disasters.
-Permission to organize a course has to be requested from the organization and can only be given to certified MRMI- instructors.
-The MRMID association is responsible for development of methodology, quality assurance, coordination of instructor training and recruitment and certification of international instructors.
-Every course organizer is responsible for his/her own budget.
+Permission to organise a course has to be requested from the Association and can only be given to certified MRMI- instructors.
+The MRMID Association is responsible for development of methodology, quality assurance, coordination of instructor training and recruitment and certification of international instructors.
+Every course organiser is responsible for his/her own budget.

 Aims and objectives

-The course is interactive with all trainees active in their normal functions.
+The course is interactive with trainees active in their normal functions.
 The over-all aim of the course is to train decision-making on all levels, from levels of command and coordination to the level of management of individual patients.
-The whole chain of response is trained simultaneously (scene, transport, emergency room, surgery, intensive care, wards, psychosocial support, coordination & command).
-The reason for this is that a uniformly reported problem from recent major incidents and disasters is flaws in coordination and communication between units involved, and the most efficient way to cope with this is to train them all together.

 Access to the course